 When I went back to the salon after my studies, I was managing it and doing the hairstyling part of the business as well.
 I felt that the industry lacked high quality tools that hairdressers need and understand.
-So, having studied business management I decided to move to the business side of the industry.
+So, having studied business management in Beirut, I decided to move to the business side of the industry.
 I thought I could do more and I wanted to give more to the hairdressing industry.
 That’s when I started developing our first curling iron.

 What was the initial process?

 The idea was to use it in the salon and then sell it to other hairdressers, friends and acquaintances who would be interested in having it.
 It actually became very popular and there was a lot of demand.
 Then we developed the whole line of products.
 We work with different partners around the world.
 We have partnerships with them, we have exclusivity with the range of tools that we work with.
 It’s a long research and development process so we went from prototypes to working samples that we tested for a long time in the salons.
 These items were tested by several hairdressers from different hairdressing backgrounds who gave us feedback about the tool and how we could make it better.
 The first one took about 18 months to develop.
 That was the lengthiest process.

 I came to Dubai in 2010 because I thought Dubai was a great hub for the Middle East to do business regionally as well as internationally.
 When I arrived, I had to figure out how to start and where to start.
 I had to learn about the industry in Dubai.

 How does the GCC market differ from Lebanon?